polydectes/goldberg/readme.txt

+Sidebar 2010/03/06

+Adding sidecontent - html files (only available with theme blue_snooker) under the login link there is a lot of whitespace.
+This space is used now.
+Edit the file public/goldberg/html/sidebar.xhtml to your own needs or delete it.

+The functionality with different skins according to the mainmenue - introduced with 960gs - still exists and is expanded to different use of witespace according to your main-menu-names.

+create a directory : public/html/<main-menu-name>
+add there a file sidebar.html or xhtml

+This is displayed when used subpages under a mainmenu.

+Adding mega-menus  (only available with theme blue_snooker)  2010/03/04

+Megamenus are menus with a fixed depth of hirarchy.
+In our case the maximum is 3.
+You can see the main menu + the first topic + the 3 level as mouseover functionality.
+To switch this functionality on or off go to Your config/environment.rb of Your ruby project and add

+ $mega_menu = true

-Adding blueprint-css
+Adding blueprint-css 2010/02/28

-Istall :
+Install :

 rake goldberg:theme[blue_snooker]

-Now You can use blueprint-css instead of 960gs
-Now works with rails 2.3.5 (changed rake syntax)
+You can use blueprint-css instead of 960gs works with rails 2.3.5 (changed rake syntax) with blueprint-css 960gs is not supported anymore from me